 Finding the right Google project

-Workspace projects (created by Terra) will have the format
+Workspace projects (created by Terra) will be named following the format

-To find a specific workspace Google project, open your workspace dashboard page in a separate tab, and look under "Workspace Information" on the right column.
+The Google project ID is in gray below the name.
+To find a specific workspace Google project ID, open your workspace dashboard page in a separate tab, and look under "Workspace Information" on the right column.

 Step 2.
 Set the amount